-Harper refers to his personal artistic style as magical realism and is heavily influenced by Russian and Orthodox Iconography as well as literature and philosophy.
+Harper refers to his personal artistic style as magical realism.
+His major influences include Russian and Orthodox Iconography as well as literature and philosophy.

-In 1999 Harper set out to open an art gallery, The Rogue Buddha, to facilitate a cross-disciplinary exhibition program that combined two and three-dimensional exhibits with dance, theater, film, music and the literary arts.
+After being ejected from his artist co-op in 1999, Harper opened The Rogue Buddha Gallery to facilitate a cross-disciplinary exhibition program that combined two and three-dimensional exhibits with dance, theater, film, music and the literary arts.
 Harper has creatively contributed to and involved himself in most of these fields to one extent or another.

-Over the past 15 years, while continuing to own and operate the Rogue Buddha which has gained international notoriety, Harper has continued to expand upon his personal artistic repertoire.
-Harper has exhibited throughout the country and is collected internationally in both private and public collections.
-He has appeared in numerous publications, including CNN, where he was named as an artist to watch.
+Over the past 20 years, while continuing to own and operate the Rogue Buddha which has gained international notoriety, Harper has continued to expand upon his personal artistic repertoire.
+He has exhibited throughout the country and is collected internationally in both private and public collections.
+He has appeared in numerous publications and media outlets including CNN where he was named as an artist to watch.